BritishMachineVisionAssociation/cvss/attending/accommodation.md

 [Hillhead, New Carnegie Court](https://www.abdn.ac.uk/accommodation/our-accommodation/new-carnegie-court)

 The property offers ensuite rooms in 5 bedroom flats, all with 3/4 size beds (small double bed).
 Included within the cost of accommodation is a continental breakfast.
+All rooms are single ensuite rooms in mixed-sex 5 bedroomed flats with shared kitchen and social area.
+If you require further information or assistance, please email [bmva-cvss2025@abdn.ac.uk](mailto:bmva-cvss2025@abdn.ac.uk)

 Visitors can access free Wi-Fi, and a continental breakfast will also be provided.